Beginners Excuses and How To Beat Them

 How to not quit running comes down to one simple idea: don’t let the excuses win.

 I Don’t Have the Time

 Your life is busy.
 My life is busy.
 Everyone’s life is busy.

 Don’t bail on a run today by saying you’ll run tomorrow when things will be less crazy.
-I guarantee that tomorrow will be just as hectic.
-Something unexpected will happen and tomorrow’s calendar will fill up just as quickly as today’s did.
+I guarantee tomorrow will be just as hectic.
+Something unexpected will happen, and tomorrow’s calendar will fill up just as quickly as today’s did.